 "Sister" stays atop China's box office

-BEIJING, April 12 (Xinhua) -- Heartwarming film "Sister" kept its top place on the Chinese mainland box office chart Sunday with a daily grossing of nearly 44 million yuan (around 6.71 million U.S. dollars), data from the China Movie Data Information Network showed Monday.
+BEIJING, April 15 (Xinhua) -- Heartwarming film "Sister" kept its top place on the Chinese mainland box office chart Wednesday with a daily grossing of over 13 million yuan (around 1.99 million U.S. dollars), data from the China Movie Data Information Network showed Thursday.

-Since its debut on April 2, the Chinese film has pocketed nearly 6.6 billion yuan, according to the data.

-U.S. film "Godzilla vs Kong," the latest installment in the cinematic MonsterVerse, came second with daily sales of 30.04 million yuan on Sunday.
+U.S. film "Godzilla vs Kong," the latest installment in the cinematic MonsterVerse, came second with daily sales of about 7.96 million yuan on Wednesday.

-The animation "Monkey King Reborn" and comedy-drama "The Eleventh Chapter" took the third and fourth place on the daily box office chart, respectively.
+Crime film "Warrior of China" took the third place on the daily box office chart, raking in nearly 2.26 million yuan.

-The former ended the day with nearly 8.15 million yuan while the latter garnered 4.02 million yuan.

-Re-released sci-fi blockbuster "Avatar" came in fifth with daily earnings of around 2.41 million yuan.

 Photos